-Mental health rehabilitative services (MHR) are those age-appropriate services determined by HHSC and federally-approved protocol as medically necessary to reduce a member's disability resulting from severe mental illness for adults, or serious emotional, behavioral or mental disorders for children and to restore the member to his or her best possible functioning level in the community.
+Mental health rehabilitative services (MHR) are those age-appropriate services determined by HHSC and federally-approved protocol as medically necessary to reduce a member's disability resulting from severe mental illness for adults and to restore the member to his or her best possible functioning level in the community.
 Services that provide assistance in maintaining functioning may be considered rehabilitative when necessary to help a member achieve a rehabilitation goal as defined in the member's rehabilitation plan.